Piriaco/rebuildwebex/README.md

 * Presented in Rootedcon 2015 by @sanguinawer
 * Forked from Piruzzolo's branch.

+## What is new?

+New version: **0.3**

+- The version 0.3 fixes a critical issue with the indexes.
+If there was more than one file of the same type (e.g. two wav files), the previous version built the file with only the first file leading to an incomplete file.
+Now, the tool is able to generate the file correctly regardless of how many files of the same type there are.

+- Now there is only one binary that can be used in any OS installing the Mono runtime.

 ## Binaries

-There are two binaries in the *builds* folder: a Linux binary, a MacOS and a Windows binary.
+There is only a binary in the *builds* folder that can be used in any OS.

-All the binaries have been compiled for x64 architecture.
+The binary has been compiled for x64 architectures.

-- The Linux binary contains the Mono runtime necessary to execute it.
-Just run it from CLI with `./rebuild`.
+- In Linux, the binary needs the Mono runtime installed to execute it.
+Just run it from CLI with `mono rebuild.exe`.
-In order to run it properly, you need to install the *libgdiplus* library from your distribution package management system.
-For example, in *Debian* based distros, it would be `sudo apt install libgdiplus`.

-- The MacOS binary has been compiled as a 32 bits binary due to Carbon driver has not been ported to 64 bits.
+- In MacOS, the binary must be executed as a 32 bits binary due to Carbon driver has not been ported to 64 bits.
 It needs Mono runtime installed to execute it.
 Just run it from CLI with `mono --arch=32 rebuild.exe`.

-- The Windows binary is executed just double clicking on it as any .exe file.
-It can be also executed in Linux or MacOS using the Mono runtime and the instructions written below.
+- In Windows, the binary is executed just double clicking on it as any .exe file.

 The *src* has been refactored in order to be cross-platform and compatible with [Mono](https://www.mono-project.com/) compilation.
 It also can be compiled for x86 architectures.

-To compile the code for Linux or MacOS, use the [mkbundle tool](https://www.mono-project.com/docs/tools+libraries/tools/mkbundle/)
+To compile the code for Linux or MacOS native binaries, use the [mkbundle tool](https://www.mono-project.com/docs/tools+libraries/tools/mkbundle/)

 ### Binary password